Learning To Spot Fake News: Start With A Gut Check

 But these days, statements of all stripes are bombarding us via broadcast and social media.
 The trick is classifying them correctly before we swallow them ourselves, much less before we hit "Like," "Share" or "Retweet."

-And that's the goal of an educational initiative that will be adopted by 10 universities across the country this coming spring.
+And that is the goal of an educational initiative that will be adopted by 10 universities across the country this spring.

 Thinking like fact-checkers